How to Play a Forehand Smash in Table Tennis

 Next Recommended Lessons

-Following on from the forehand smash you should next learn the backhand smash.
+Following on from the forehand smash in table tennis, you should next learn the backhand smash.
 You probably won’t use it much, but it’s another arrow in your quiver.

 And if you’re feeling confident, it may even be time to start looking at the forehand loop — the most popular attacking stroke in the game.